subrotoice/react-basic/README.md

 ## - React-query installation

-- Install react-query
+- Install react-query (useQuery(Read) and useMutation(Create, U, D) are two main hook)
 - Import QueryClient, QueryClientProvider
-- React query data fetch kore na, Je data fetch kore take order kore kokhon new data fetch korte hobe, data catch kivabe korte hobe.
+- React query is not for fetching data, Je data fetch kore take order kore kokhon new data fetch korte hobe, data catch kivabe korte hobe.
 - React Query is a library for managing and caching data in React applications.
 It provides a set of hooks and utilities to simplify the fetching, caching, and updating of data in your components.
 - useQuery: hook handles data fetching, caching, and re-fetching logic automatically
 - Query Keys: Queries are identified by keys, which are typically strings or arrays.
 The key is used to cache and reference the data associated with a particular query.